Erb's palsy: Diagnosis

 The appearance of the affected arm (or arms) depends on the individual case.
 In some cases the arm may lack the ability to straighten or rotate but otherwise function normally giving the overall appearance of the arm to be stiff and crooked.
 Whereas in other circumstances the arm has little to no control and has a "loose" appearance.
 Treatment such as physiotherapy, massage and electrical stimulation can help to prevent this early on (or throughout) the patient's life by strengthening the arm.

-In some cases, again, individuals may experience a great deal of discomfort.
-For example, they may experience a severe cramping pain that lasts for some time and is particularly painful after they have slept, running from the shoulder all the way down to the wrist.
-Although pain does not affect everyone with Erb's palsy, it can be extremely uncomfortable to those that it does and can even cause patients to be physically sick or faint.
-This extreme nerve pain is mostly common during the final stages of growth and almost always eases off in time.
-Other pains that people with Erb's palsy might endure include strained muscle, stiffness, circulatory problems and cramp.
+In some cases, individuals may experience significant discomfort.
+For instance, they might suffer from severe cramping pain that persists for a while and is especially intense after sleeping, radiating from the shoulder down to the wrist.
+While not everyone with Erb's palsy experiences pain, it can be extremely distressing for those who do, sometimes leading to physical sickness or fainting.
+This severe nerve pain is most common during the final stages of growth and generally subsides over time.
+Other types of pain that people with Erb's palsy might experience include muscle strain, stiffness, circulatory issues, and cramping.
 Different factors are dependent on the severity of the condition and can vary, so whilst some patient experience a lot of pain, some patients may experience no pain at all and for their affected arm to simply be visually crooked.

 Discomfort with the shoulder blade is also extremely common in Erb's palsy as the shoulder is often at risk of dislocation.
 This can result, again, in sickness or lack of sleep.